cml-classroom/geog4-6300-lab-6-Kathy927/Lab-6_regression.md

 {The VIF results for the all variables are below 2, which indicates no significant multicollinearity in this model.

-Since the p-value is extremely small (\< 2.2e-16), we reject the null hypothesis that the residuals have constant variance.
+For the Breusch-Pagan test, since the p-value is extremely small (\< 2.2e-16), we reject the null hypothesis that the residuals have constant variance.
 This indicates heteroskedasticity in the model, meaning the variability of the residuals changes across observations.
 This can make some parts of this model less reliable for drawing conclusions.}

 **Question 9** *How would you summarise the results of this model in a sentence or two?
 In addition, looking at the full model and your